-They compare the protein sequences to determine if the gene to create caffeine arose independently in each plant of if it was derived from a common ancestor.
+They compare the protein sequences to determine if the gene to create caffeine arose independently in each plant.
+Phylogenetic trees indicate that these plants do not share a common ancestor.

 The activity also includes a reading of an abstract from PNAS on Convergent evolution and examining a phylogenetic tree.
-The uniprot data plus the abstract and tree provide a basis for determining how caffeine production evolved in plants through convergent evolution.
+The uniprot data plus the abstract and tree provide a basis for determining how caffeine production evolved.
+In these cases, the trait evolved through convergent evolution.

-The lesson is designed as an independent project and follows the 5E model: Engage, Explore, Explain, Elaborate, Evaluate.
+The lesson follows the 5E model: Engage, Explore, Explain, Elaborate, Evaluate.
 The final evaluation task requires students to make a CLAIM about the evolution of caffeine producing plants, and then provide evidence and reasoning.
 My students are familiar with writing CERs.